-Adele’s album is going to hit children of divorce hard - here’s why
+Adele’s album is going to hit children of divorce hard – here’s why

 “Realising in less than a week Adele’s album comes out and I’ll finally have to emotionally deal with my parents’ divorce hearing Adele,” tweeted one person.
 “No one talk to me when Adele’s album comes out because it’s about her explaining the divorce to her [nine]-year-old son and my VERY unresolved childhood trauma from my parents’ separation and broken up family is going to absolutely thrive and ruin me in the process,” added another.

-Here’s the thing: Divorce is an obvious catastrophe for everyone involved.
+Here’s the thing: divorce is an obvious catastrophe for everyone involved.
 But, as adults, we tend to focus on the experiences of people we know getting divorced rather than acknowledge the long-lasting impact on those who have grown up with separated parents.
-There are numerous reasons for this, namely that we’re more likely to witness the trauma of divorce if someone we know is going through one.
+There are numerous reasons for this: namely that we’re more likely to witness the trauma of divorce if someone we know is going through one.
 But there’s also something to be said about how normalised divorce has become in our society to the point where, if it happened to your parents, it’s spoken about with a flippancy akin to conversations about the weather.

 This seems strange when you consider how much research has highlighted the consequences of coming from a broken home.
 Sure, some studies have found that children of divorce mature faster and become more independent.
 Others, however, have suggested that children of divorce are more likely to suffer from mental health issues, behavioural problems, and drug and alcohol dependencies.